robey/bitbottle/docs/format.md

 7. Partial bottle

-    Metadata:
+    Header:
     - which part # is this?
     - how many parts total?
     - raid format (string)

-    Two data blocks: the metadata for the total reconstituted bottle, and the partial block.
-That is, each part has the metadata attached redundantly as a prefix data block.
+    Two data blocks: the header for the total reconstituted bottle, and the partial block.
+That is, each part has the header attached redundantly as a prefix data block.

-## Encoding of metadata
+## Encoding of headers

-Each metadata item header is two bytes: type (2 bits), header id (4 bits), length (10 bits)
+Each item in the header is marked by two bytes: type (2 bits), id (4 bits), length (10 bits)

 - bool (type 11): true if present (length=0), false if the field is missing
 - int (type 10): LSB order, 8 bits per byte
 - [list of] strings (type 00): series of utf8 data, separated by \u0000

-## Bottle header
+## Bottle magic

 8 bytes total.